 Pressure ulcers are an unwanted complication of illness, severe physical disability or increasing frailty.
 Approximately 412,000 people are likely to develop a new pressure ulcer annually in the UK and this presents a significant burden on the provision of healthcare within the NHS.
-In June 2015, the Scottish Government announced an expansion of the existing aim, to reduce acquired grade 2–4 pressure ulcers in hospitals and care homes in Scotland by 50% by 2017.

-Impact Report: Reducing the incidence of pressure ulcers in acute hospitals in NHS Scotland (June 2018)
+Impact report: Reducing the incidence of pressure ulcers in acute hospitals in NHS Scotland (June 2018)

 - Tools and materials